Rizia Parveen

 Rizia Parveen (born August 20) is a Bangladeshi singer.
 She specializes in play back singing and has done over 600 playback songs.
 Her popular playback songs includes "Tumi Amar Chad Ami Chaderi Alo", "Premer Naame Mitthey Bolona", "Sotti Kotha Gopon Korona", "Sobar Jibone Prem Ase, Tai Sobai Bhalobase" and "Oh Hero Oh Hero I Love You".

 Early life

 Parveen was born in Kishorganj but grew up in Rajshahi District in Bangladesh.
 Her father Abdul Hasid was a business man.
 She has four brothers and two sisters.
 As a child, she used to play the harmonium.
 Parveen graduated from Rajshahi University.

 Career

 Parveen has released 24 solo musical albums.
 Her first solo album named Prem was released in 1993.
 Parveen first gave her voice for play back song in Azharul Islam Khan's movie Talakq(film) Talak.

+Politics

+In 2017.
+She was included as a vice-president in the 30-member (partial) national executive committee of Jatiotabadi Samajik Sangskritik Sangstha (JASAS), an affiliate of the Bangladesh Nationalist Party (BNP).